zarkuslol/zarkuslol/README.md

 ### 👨‍💻 About Me

-I'm a Data Scientist with a background in Statistics and a passion for transforming data into tangible business value.
-My main focus is within the **Customer Success** domain, where I enjoy building models and analyses that help SaaS companies understand their customers, reduce churn, and identify growth opportunities.
+I'm a Data Scientist with a background in Computer Science and a passion for transforming data into tangible business value.
+My main focus is within the **Customer Experience** domain, where I enjoy building models and analyses that help SaaS companies understand their customers, reduce churn, and identify growth opportunities.

-- 🔭 I’m currently working on a project to model **Customer Health Scores** based on product usage patterns.
+- 🔭 I’m currently working on a project to predict **Customer Churn** based on product usage and relationships patterns.
-- 🌱 I’m currently learning more about **MLOps** to better deploy and monitor models in production.
+- 🌱 I’m currently learning more about **Machine Learning and A/B Testing** to create predictive analysis and test them in production.
-- 💬 Ask me about **churn prediction**, **LTV modeling**, or anything related to **data in a CS Ops context**.
+- 💬 Ask me about **churn prediction**, **LTV modeling**, or anything related to **data in a Customer Experience context**.
 - 📫 How to reach me: Check out my links above!

 ---